nano80126/electron-mim-typed/README.md

 ## Small function

-* Auto reset alarm if it not in a da
+* Auto reset alarm which not affect process

 * Auto reconnect to equipment each five minutes if the connection is broken